intrinio/ruby-sdk/docs/OptionsApi.md

 symbol = "MSFT" # String | The option symbol, corresponding to the underlying security.

-expiration = "2019-03-06" # String | The expiration date of the options contract
+expiration = "2019-04-05" # String | The expiration date of the options contract

 opts = {
+  date: Date.parse("2019-04-05"), # Date | The date of the option price.
+Returns option prices on this date.
   type: "put", # String | The option contract type.
   strike: 170.0, # Float | The strike price of the option contract.
 This will return options contracts with strike price equal to this price.
   strike_greater_than: 190.0, # Float | The strike price of the option contract.
 This will return options contracts with strike prices greater than this price.